Precision Sound Reproducers

 Q: You have presented LEGENDS at High End audio shows.
 How do they compare to High End HiFi systems in general?

-it can sometimes be difficult to go back.
+reproduction.
 Imagine a show where people

-comparing subtle differences and great qualities in grey scale
+are comparing subtle differences and great qualities in grey scale

 rendering, deep blacks and pure whites.